 Conserving water isn’t just a good idea; it’s mandatory, too.
 In San Diego, the city exercises year-round restrictions on water usage to prevent unnecessary water waste.
 Some of these restrictions include:

 - Not overfilling spas and swimming pools

 - Using only recirculating water fountains (ornamental and cascading)

 - Residents cannot wash vehicles with potable water (drinkable water) unless the hose is fitted with a shut-off nozzle

-- Restaurants serving drinking water, unless upon request
+- Restaurants not serving drinking water, unless upon request

 - Not washing sidewalks/driveways with water unless you are using a shut-off nozzle or a power washer.
 (Additionally, water from washing driveways and sidewalks cannot go down storm drains.)

 - Not watering potted plants, vegetable gardens, and fruit trees between 10:00 a.m. and 6:00 p.m.